Conformal bootstrap to R\'enyi entropy in 2D Liouville and super-Liouville CFTs: Introduction

-In 2D rational CFTs, it was found \cite{He:2014mwa} that for the locally primary excited states, the variation of n-th R\'enyi entanglement entropy is related to the quantum dimension \cite{Moore:1988uz}\cite{Verlinde:1988sn} of the primary operator associated.
-The quantum dimensions are measures of effective degrees of freedom of local operator and it is a kind of topological quantity.
-In various dimensional CFTs, REE has been {studied by \cite{He:2014gva, Guo:2015uwa, Nozaki:2015mca, Caputa:2016tgt, Chen:2016kyz, Nozaki:2016mcy, Mertens:2016tqv, Zhou:2016ykv, Zhou:2016ekn, Caputa:2016yzn, Lin:2016dxa, Shiba:2017vsr, Caputa:2017tju, He:2017vyf, Jahn:2017xsg, He:2017txy, Balasubramanian:2017fan, Luo:2017ksc, Wen:2017smb, Kusuki:2017upd, Guo:2018lqq}}from various perspectives.
-These papers \cite{Nozaki:2015mca}\cite{Caputa:2016tgt}\cite{Nozaki:2016mcy}\cite{Mertens:2016tqv} mainly focus on entanglement entropy in higher dimensional field theory.
+In 2D rational CFTs, it was found \cite{He:2014mwa} that, for the locally primary excited states, the variation of $n$th R\'enyi entanglement entropy is related to the quantum dimension \cite{Moore:1988uz}\cite{Verlinde:1988sn} of the associated primary operator.
+The quantum dimension is the measure of the effective degrees of freedom of a local operator and it is a kind of topological quantity.
+In various dimensional CFTs, REE has been {studied in \cite{He:2014gva, Guo:2015uwa, Nozaki:2015mca, Caputa:2016tgt, Chen:2016kyz, Nozaki:2016mcy, Mertens:2016tqv, Zhou:2016ykv, Zhou:2016ekn, Caputa:2016yzn, Lin:2016dxa, Shiba:2017vsr, Caputa:2017tju, He:2017vyf, Jahn:2017xsg, He:2017txy, Balasubramanian:2017fan, Luo:2017ksc, Wen:2017smb, Kusuki:2017upd, Guo:2018lqq,Apolo:2018oqv}} from various perspectives.
+The papers \cite{Nozaki:2015mca}\cite{Caputa:2016tgt}\cite{Nozaki:2016mcy}\cite{Mertens:2016tqv} mainly concentrated on entanglement entropy in higher-dimensional field theory.
 The authors of \cite{Chen:2016kyz} have found the REE of local excited states in large central charge $1+1$ dimensional CFTs from holography.
-Especially, \cite{He:2014gva}\cite{Mertens:2016tqv} have provided a point of view to study R\'enyi entanglement entropy from string theory and it provides us one loop correction to the large black hole entropy.
-In \cite{Zhou:2016ykv}\cite{Zhou:2016ekn}, entanglement entropy of local excited state in some specific quantum Lifshitz models has been presented.
-More recently, the authors of \cite{Numasawa:2016kmo} mainly focus on the local states of product form of local operators in rational CFTs and they find that the variation of REE is consistent with the scattering process during entanglement propagation in RCFTs.
+In particular, \cite{He:2014gva}\cite{Mertens:2016tqv} have provided a perspective from which to study R\'enyi entanglement entropy from string theory and it provides us with the one-loop correction to the large black hole entropy.
+In \cite{Zhou:2016ykv} and \cite{Zhou:2016ekn}, the entanglement entropy of a local excited state in some specific quantum Lifshitz models has been presented.
+More recently, the authors of \cite{Numasawa:2016kmo} mainly studied the local states of the product form of local operators in rational CFTs and they found that the variation of REE is consistent with the scattering process during entanglement propagation in RCFTs.